 Mindfulness is a mental state achieved by focusing one’s awareness on the present moment, while calmly acknowledging and accepting feelings, thoughts, and bodily sensations.
 By being fully present in this way – not forcing things or hiding from them, but actually being with them, we create space to respond in new ways to situations and make wise choices.
 We may not always have full control over our lives, but with mindfulness we can work with our minds and bodies, learning how to live with more appreciation and less anxiety.

 Making mindfulness a frequent aspect of daily life requires training and a lot of practice.
 If you’re motivated, a fresh perspective can begin to emerge and extend to the whole of your life – when we start practising mindfulness, we’re embarking on a journey that helps us live life more fully, to really be alive.

-Here at one2one, our mindfulness teacher Suzanne runs meditation classes on Wednesday evenings and regularly hosts wellbeing workshops and childrens mindfulness sessions.
+Here at one2one, our mindfulness teacher Suzanne runs meditation classes at our Bridgend Therapy Centre on Wednesday evenings and regularly hosts wellbeing workshops and childrens mindfulness sessions.

 For more information or to book a mindfulness class, please contact Suzanne Williams directly.